jlyonsmith/SwiftSeattle/README.md

 # Swift Seattle

-Repository for slides and code from the Swift Seattle Meetups
+Repository for slides and code from the [Swift Seattle Meetup](https://www.meetup.com/SwiftSeattle/) group.